Essential Website Pages Every Business Needs

-If you offer any downloadable products, such as white papers or how-to guides you may want to consider adding a membership section to your website.
-In that case, you will need a member log-in page, as well as pages for your actual downloads, and potentially a payment page.
+You may consider adding a membership section to your website if you offer any downloadable products, such as white papers or how-to guides.
+In that case, you will need a member login page, pages for your actual downloads, and potentially a payment page.

 So, How Many Website Pages do You Need?

 Your website should be shaped by your target audience, what you want them to learn, and the action you want them to take.
-Do you want them to read an article?
+For example, do you want them to read an article?
 Learn about a new feature?
-Sign up for a newsletter?
+Sign up for a newsletter.
 Buy a product?
-Schedule a demonstration or service call?
+Schedule a demonstration or service call.

-Start out with some of the essential website pages that you must have, and check out the competition to see how many and what kinds of pages they have on their website.
+Start with some of the essential website pages you must have, and check out the competition to see how many and what kinds of pages they have on their website.

-Remember, you are not building your website for yourself; you are building it for your target audience, the folks who will buy your product or service.
-Use that as your guide and you can’t go too far wrong.
+Remember, you are not building your website for yourself; you are making it for your target audience, the folks who will buy your product or service.
+So use that as your guide, and you can’t go too far wrong.

 Do You Need Help with Your Business Website?

-And if you are still not sure how many pages you need, or what kind of website will best serve your needs, let’s talk!
-We will be happy to walk you through possible options and alternatives that will fit both your budget and the expectations of your target audience.
+And if you are still unsure how many pages you need or what kind of website will best serve your needs, let’s talk!
+We will happily walk you through options and alternatives that fit your budget and your target audience’s expectations.